TheJumpCloud/SystemContextAPI/README.md

 ### Introduction

-The JumpCloud System Context API is an alternative way to authenticate with a subset JumpCloud's REST APIs.
+The JumpCloud System Context API is an alternative way to authenticate with a subset of JumpCloud's REST APIs.
 Using this method a system can manage it's information and resource associations, allowing modern auto provisioning environments to scale as needed.

 ### Supported Endpoints